 - Meet Cute: Attempted and failed.
 Kinda played straight (in the loosest sense of the word "straight") with Chris and Trent.

 - Mood Whiplash: Duffy getting hit by a car and critically injured right in the middle of a typical cutesy scene.
 It comes so far out of left field that you'd be forgiven for thinking someone altered your copy of the film.

 - New Powers as the Plot Demands: Duffy's collar, being inexplicably given healing powers to make him recover from being ran over.

 - Pair the Spares: Frannie seems to exist solely to pair Chris off with someone.

-- Public Domain Soundtrack: Played loudly on a electronic keyboard and incessantly repeated.
-The song "La Cucaracha" in particular is recognizable.
+- Public Domain Soundtrack: Played loudly and incessantly repeated on a electronic keyboard.
+"La Cucaracha", in particular, is recognizable.

-- Random Events Plot: There's no real structure to the story, which seems to shamble from one scene to the next.
+- Random Events Plot: There's no real narrative structure, which seems to shamble from one scene to the next.

-- Stock Footage: Several shots of empty rooms, house exteriors, and surrounding woodlands and wildlife, which director David DeCoteau inserts and reuses in most all his movies filmed in these same locations.
-All told, there are 59 establishing shots in this 83-minute movie, and none of them have any logical place in the context of the film.
+- Stock Footage: Several shots of empty rooms, house exteriors and surrounding woodlands and wildlife, which director David DeCoteau inserts and reuses in most all his movies filmed in these same locations.
+All told, there are 59 establishing shots in this 83-minute feature, and none of them have any logical place in the context of the film.